Teaching Reading Fluency in Structured Literacy

 • Prosody – reading with expression, phrasing, and intonation that matches meaning.

-When these three work together, the reader can focus on comprehension instead of mechanics.
+When these three components work together, the reader can focus on comprehension instead of reading mechanics.

 Fluency and Struggling Readers